walterxie/eDNA-pipeline/Python/README.md

 3. relabel\_reads.py adds sample names and other info to sequence ids in fastq files, also to rename fastq files by sample.
 It requires a tab-delimited file with sequence output IDs and corresponding sample names.

-4. concatenate\_files.py simply concatenates fastq files together.
+4. concatenate\_files.py simply concatenates fastq files together into a single file (e.g. for OTU clustering).

 5. usearch8\_pipeline\_miseq.py runs USEARCH v8 commands for error filtering, OTU clustering, etc. on fastq files.